ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 implicit in nature.
 Custom entity types might need selection during an attestation request and related documentation should specify how this is achieved.

-The instance of `TbsPkixEvidence` is unsigned and does not provide any means to maintain integrity when communicated from the Presenter to the HSM.
+The instance of `TbsEvidence` is unsigned and does not provide any means to maintain integrity when communicated from the Presenter to the HSM.
 These details are left to the implementer.
-However, it is worth pointing out that the structure offered by `PkixEvidence` could be reused by an implementer to provide those capabilities, as described in {{sec-cons-auth-the-presenter}}.
+However, it is worth pointing out that the structure offered by `Evidence` could be reused by an implementer to provide those capabilities, as described in {{sec-cons-auth-the-presenter}}.